 So when our kids got really whiny, we threatened Africa Week, where all we would eat, three meals a day for a week, was beans and rice.
 We never had to follow through; they got the picture.
 But it’s always good to remind kids that we are fortunate to have variety!

 The good news is that kids do eventually outgrow this.
 Very few kids end up leaving for college eating nothing but spaghetti noodles.
 Both my girls now eat lots of foods, including sushi, Indian food, and anything that’s normally thought of as “British”.
 They even eat parsley!
 So you just have to get through those whiny years, and you will one day enjoy a wonderful family meal around the table–with no one whining or falling out of chairs or spilling their milk.

 What about you?
-How do you stop whining at the table?
-Let me know!
+How do you deal with picky eaters?
+Let me know in the comments!